OlegDzhuraev/PlutoECL/README.md

 You also can use **RuntimeOnly** and **ReadOnly** attributes on your fields, it help to keep these fields from unwanted editing.

 ## More FAQ
-### Can I edit variables or entities from Inspector
+### Can I place public variables in Logics
-**No**.
-All changes should be done from code - this is place for all your game logic.
-If you need add some data - load it from **Scritable Object** files.
+No. It breaks whole pattern and returns you to basic Unity-way coding.
+You should remember, that this approach first of all should be in your head.
+There no framework needed to use it, Pluto framework just adds some useful functions to help with this pattern implementation.

 ### Is Pluto ECL production-ready
 No, until there will be at least one release on GitHub.
 Currently it is fully experimental non-commercial project.
 But you can use it on your risk, all features already should work.